WebAssembly/spec/document/core/valid/modules.rst

 A module is entirely *closed*, that is, its components can only refer to definitions that appear in the module itself.
 Consequently, no initial :ref:`context <context>` is required.
-Instead, the context :math:`C` for validation of the module's content is constructed from the definitions in the module.
+Instead, the :ref:`context <context>` ${:C} for validation of the module's content is constructed from the definitions in the module.

 The :ref:`external types <syntax-externtype>` classifying a module may contain free :ref:`type indices <syntax-typeidx>` that refer to types defined within the module.